AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 6 of 6).md

 #### 1.3 Image Processing

-We will be sending our images to the Azure OpenAI API as a base64 format.
+We have the images of 6 different food products, as we would find them in the supermarket.
+We will be sending these images to the Azure OpenAI API as a base64 format.
 A bit of encoding will do the trick.

 -   In your codespace environment, click on the code block and select the **Execute Cell** button to run the code.